Autograph fails to start due to an OpenFX plug-in

 Adding a system environment variable on Windows

-In Windows searchbar, type-in "environment variable".
+In the Windows search bar, type "environment variable".
 Select the "Edit system environment variables" menu option.
 In the menu, click on "Environment variables...".
-In the show menu, add a system variable in the bottom-half list and set its value accordingly.
+In the Show menu, add a system variable in the list in the bottom half and set its value accordingly.
 Then press OK to take effect.

 Adding a system environment variable on Linux